utilmeta/utilmeta-py/docs/en/tutorials/realworld-blog.md

 ## 2. Write the data model

 For an API system like blog, which focuses on the addition, deletion, modification and query of data, we often start to develop from the data model.
-Through the [API 文档](https://realworld-docs.netlify.app/docs/specs/backend-specs/endpoints) analysis, we can conclude that we need to write user, article, comment and other models.
+In the [API Specs](https://realworld-docs.netlify.app/docs/specs/backend-specs/endpoints), we can conclude that we need to write user, article, comment and other models.

-### Create a domain application
+### Create an application

 Since we use Django as the underlying ORM implementation, we organize our project the way Django organizes apps, and we can simply divide the blog project into two domain applications: [user] and [post].